ipod825/vim-netranger/README.md

 ### Writing plugin for vim-netranger
 vim-netranger will expose some api so that users can write (python) code to customize the appearance of vim-netranger.
 An example plugin is [netranger-diricon](https://github.com/ipod825/netranger-diricon), which shows a small icon indicating whether a directory is expanded or not.
+A more sophisticated plugin is [netranger-git](https://github.com/ipod825/netranger-git).
 Generally, in your `plugin/YOURPLUGIN.vim` file, you'll have the following boilplate code:
 ```vim
 let s:pyx = 'python3 '
 exec s:pyx 'from netranger.api import RegisterHooker'